Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Abstract

 \section{Abstract}

-The Lagrangian perturbation theory (LPT) provides a simple yet powerful way of computing the nonlinear matter power spectrum, and it has been applied to biased tracers such as halos and galaxies.
+The Lagrangian perturbation theory provides a simple yet powerful way of computing the nonlinear matter power spectrum, and it has been applied to biased tracers such as halos and galaxies.
 The number conservation of matter particles allows a simple relation between the fluctuations at the initial and the late times, which is essential in deriving the exact expression for the nonlinear matter power spectrum.
-Here we explore the significance of the number conservation in the LPT.
-For example, biased tracers in contrast evolve through mergers and accretion, violating the assumption of number conservation.
-We use $N$-body simulations to demonstrate that if applied to halos at early time the LPT predictions for halos overestimates the power spectrum at $z=0$ by a factor of three for the mass bin sample $\Delta \log M_h~(h^{-1}M_{\odot})= 0.5$ at~$z\simeq 3$, while the predictions can be made consistent if we impose by hand the number conservation of halos in the simulations throughout the entire evolution.
-This numerical experiment proves that the number conservation is crucial in the LPT formalism.
-In reality, LPT modeling of biased tracers involves marginalization of unknown bias parameters, and the bias functional can represent a weight on the particles at initial time that make up today's halos, satisfying the number conservation.
-We discuss the implications for field-level models based on the LPT applications.
+Here we investigate the significance of the number conservation in the Lagrangian perturbation theory for biased tracers.
+We use $N$-body simulations to test the significance of number conservation by tracing dark matter halo samples in time.
+For the mass bin sample $\Delta \log M_h~(h^{-1}M_{\odot})= 0.5$ at~$z\simeq3$, the theoretical predictions for the halos overestimates the power spectrum at $z=0$ by a factor of three, while the simulation results match the theoretical predictions if the number conservation of halos is imposed in the simulations throughout the evolution.
+Starting with a halo sample at~$z=0$ as another test, we trace back in time the particles that belong to the halos at~$z=0$ and use their center-of-mass positions as halo positions at~$z>0$.
+The halo power spectra at~$z>0$ from the simulations agree with the theoretical predictions of the Lagrangian perturbation theory.
+This numerical experiment proves that the number conservation is crucial in the Lagrangian perturbation theory predictions.
+We discuss the implications for various applications of the Lagrangian perturbation theory for biased tracers.